-My research takes a sociolinguistic approach to community formation, asking how linguistic and cultural differences become significant, and how people use language to create forms of belonging across difference.
-My work contributes to studies of language variation and change, language ideologies, language and scale, and the social significance of semiotic systems more generally.
+My research takes a sociolinguistic and anthropological approach to community formation, asking how linguistic and cultural differences become significant, and how people use language to create forms of belonging across difference.
+My work contributes to studies of language and political economy, language ideologies, language and scale, and the social significance of semiotic systems more generally.

 I have also conducted research on the politics of regional languages in France, specifically Occitan.